Whatever it is she is wanting, it is not

 will tell the story years later.
 Your dad was her ally, and I

 was her enemy.
-And you were nothing
+And you were nothing, the mother

 will say.
 And I was nothing,